swethatanamala/swethatanamala.github.io/_posts/2018-09-13-summary-of-rcnn-paper.md

 <img src="/assets/Images/rcnn/rcnn_overall.png" alt="tab_contents">
 </p>

-RCNN network works as below:
-1. The network takes an input image
-2. It extracts around 2000 bottom-up region proposals
-3. It computes features for each proposal using a large convolutional neural network (CNN)
-4. Then class specific linear SVMs classifies each region.

-This network is named R-CNN becuase it combines region proposals with CNNs.
+This network is named as R-CNN becuase it combines region proposals with CNNs.
+Therefore R-CNN is Regions with CNN features.
+Unlike image classification, detection and segmentation requires localizing objects within a image.
+CNN localization problem is solved by operating within the "recognition using regions".

 ### Object detection
 R-CNN object detection system consists of three modules.